themesberg/flowbite/content/components/forms.md

   {{< requires_js >}}
 </div>

-## Toggle (switches)
+## Toggle Switch

-Use the following toggle (switches) element to ask for a yes or no type of input from your users without the use of JavaScript.
+Use the following toggle switch component to ask for a yes or no type of input from your users without the use of JavaScript.

 {{< example class="dark:bg-gray-800" github="components/forms.md" >}}
 <label for="toggle-example" class="flex relative items-center mb-4 cursor-pointer">